AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping.md

 ---
 # Compare and map data feed columns from Adobe Analytics to Customer Journey Analytics

+Mapping data feed columns from Adobe Analytics to Customer Journey Analytics is not typically a one-to-one mapping exercise.
+This is due to various fundamental differences in how data is collected into Adobe Experience Platform (and then made available in Customer Journey Analytics.)

 Before you begin mapping Adobe Analytics data feed columns to Customer Journey Analytics data feed columns, you first need to understand important differences that affect mappings.

 <!-- There are going to be fields in AA data feeds that don't exist in CJA.
 E.g. Visit num.
 (We will have a session ID, but we won't have a session number.)
 There are others.
 Need to get a full list. -->

 ## Differences in Customer Journey Analytics that affect mappings

-Mapping data feed columns from Adobe Analytics to Customer Journey Analytics is not typically a one-to-one mapping exercise.
-This is due to various fundamental differences in how data is collected into Adobe Experience Platform (and then made available in Customer Journey Analytics.)

-Your organization's schema, implementation type, and the way data is processed all affect data feed mapping.
+Your organization's schema architecture, implementation type, and the way data is processed all affect data feed mapping.

-### Schema
+### Schema architecture

 When transitioning from Adobe Analytics data feeds to Customer Journey Analytics data feeds, it's natural to want to map every Adobe Analytics data feed column to a data feed column in Customer Journey Analytics.
 However, the Experience Data Model (XDM) schema used in Customer Journey Analytics provides significantly more flexibility than Adobe Analytics.
 As such, your organization's XDM schema likely does not contain fields that translate to one-to-one data feed column mappings.